-There are plenty of scams out there and you want to dodge those at all costs.
+There are plenty of scams out there, and you want to dodge those at all costs.
 But at the same time, you don’t want to shy away from a legitimate survey company because you’ve been burned by a bad one.

 To avoid scams, stick with companies that have good ratings.
-But equally important is looking for a company that has a lot of ratings.
+But equally important is looking for companies with a lot of ratings.
 Don’t be fooled by a site that might have a few misleading reviews.

 While looking at ratings, you should pay special attention to Trustpilot or BBB ratings.

 Another important tip for avoiding scams is remembering never to pay for a site.
 If a site is asking you to fork over money in order to complete surveys, don’t do it.
 Go to one of the ones we listed above instead.
 These are all reputable websites with many reviews.

-Since you won’t have to worry about scams, you can spend your time concentrating on what you should be thinking about – making extra money!
+Since you won’t have to worry about scams, you can spend your time concentrating on what you should be thinking about – generating extra income!